jcheru/jcheru.github.io/_drafts/2020-05-10-your-filename.md

 What I'm trying to say is this: Thaddeus Young isn't special.
 He's just a dude.
 He's not a bad NBA player by any stretch.
 But I can guarantee you that this graphic was the only time that he has or ever will be compared to to Magic, Larry, Michael, or Lebron.

 And the comparison is legally allowed to happen, all because of those numbers on top.
 You can get annoyed all you want, but you can't dispute the numbers.
+You can't argue with a calculator.

+But if you want to over-analyze this stuff and get philosophical about it, you could ask the following: what is the point of statistics if they are going to be
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMTEwODUxNjUsLTE3Mzk5NjExMDQsLT
-EyNTcwNDI4LDk1MzM5MDgzMCwtMjEyMjY4NDMwNCwxNzA3Mzcx
-MzU2LDEzNTgyMjQ5NDksMTExMDgzMDQ5OV19
+eyJoaXN0b3J5IjpbLTE4MjExMDcxMDAsLTEzMTEwODUxNjUsLT
+E3Mzk5NjExMDQsLTEyNTcwNDI4LDk1MzM5MDgzMCwtMjEyMjY4
+NDMwNCwxNzA3MzcxMzU2LDEzNTgyMjQ5NDksMTExMDgzMDQ5OV
+19
 -->